 Ryan Clark Bursts Into Tears After Interview With Cancer Survivor Greg Brooks Jr., Whose Disability Shattered His NFL Dream

 Ryan Clark has had his share of powerful moments on The Pivot Podcast, but nothing prepared him for sitting across from Greg Brooks Jr., a former LSU captain.
 Sadly, Brooks’ NFL dreams were cut short by a life-altering brain tumor.
-And for Clark, a fellow LSU alum and former NFL star, this wasn’t just another interview; it was so personal that he ended up crying like a baby by the end of it.
+And for Clark, a fellow LSU alum and former NFL star, this wasn’t just another interview; it was so personal that he ended up crying by the end of it.

-Despite reporting his symptoms daily, team trainers allegedly dismissed it as vertigo.
+Despite reporting his symptoms daily, team trainers allegedly dismissed them as vertigo.
 It wasn’t until more than a month later that he was finally referred to a neurologist.
 The diagnosis was devastating: a brain tumor.

 Emergency surgery soon followed.
 Though the operation saved his life, it left him with permanent damage.
 Brooks suffered multiple strokes, losing control over basic functions like speech and movement.
-The young safety, who once led LSU’s defense, was now relearning how to eat, walk, and talk.
+The young safety, who once led LSU’s defense, is now relearning how to eat, walk, and talk.

 In a bid to get his story out and help young athletes undergoing brain surgeries, Brooks Jr. joined Ryan Clark’s podcast as a guest, marking his first long-form interview since the surgery.